Fescron/universal-jlink-adapter/JLinkExe-SeggerRTT-debugging-TipsTricks.md

 *Output/up buffer 0* is configured during compile-time.
 The following method-calls can change the behavior if the buffer is full.
 These are the so-called **buffer flags**.

-:pencil2: **NOTE:** `int`, returned by the RTT functions and assumed to be 32-bits in size, is not explicitly casted to `int8_t` but the returned values should fit according to the underlying code.
+:pencil: **NOTE:** `int`, returned by the RTT functions and assumed to be 32-bits in size, is not explicitly casted to `int8_t` but the returned values should fit according to the underlying code.

 ```C
 /** Configure output/up buffer 0 (first parameter) in non-blocking-skip mode